crasowas/app_privacy_manifest_fixer/README.md

 **Important Notes:**

 - Specific framework templates must follow the naming convention `FrameworkName.xcprivacy`, where `FrameworkName` matches the framework's name.
 For example, the `Flutter` framework template should be named `Flutter.xcprivacy`.
 - The SDK name may not always match the framework name.
-To identify the correct framework name, check the Application Bundle after building your project.
+To identify the correct framework name, check the application bundle after building your project.

 ## Important Considerations